canonical/edgex-demos/climate-control/README.md

 ```
 edgex-ekuiper.kuiper-cli create stream edgexStream '() WITH (TYPE="edgex")'
 ```

+This is our input entry point.
+This stream collects the data from EdgeX Message Bus and adds it to an eKuiper in-memory stream for further processing by other rules.

 2. Create rule `humidityFilter`:
 ```
 edgex-ekuiper.kuiper-cli create rule humidityFilter '
 {
- "sql":"SELECT humidity, deviceName FROM edgexStream WHERE humidity > 0 AND humidity < 100",
+ "sql":"SELECT humidity, deviceName FROM edgexStream WHERE humidity >= 0 AND humidity <= 100",
  "actions": [
      {
        "log":{}